-Haitian investigators on April 14, 2026, detained seven individuals, including five police officers, in connection with the deadly stampede at Laferrière Citadel.
+Haitian investigators detained seven individuals, including five police officers, in connection with the deadly stampede at Laferriere Citadel.
 Authorities moved to secure the suspects after evidence suggested a large failure in crowd control protocols at the historic fortress.
 Victims were participating in a public gathering at the UNESCO World Heritage site when the incident occurred on Saturday evening.
 Reports from the Nord Department suggest that panic erupted near the main gate, leading to a fatal crush in the narrow stone corridors of the 19th-century structure.
+Authorities announced the arrests on April 14, 2026.

 Deaths of 25 people were confirmed by medical examiners in the nearby town of Milot.
 Many of those who perished were young adults attending a cultural event designed to promote tourism in the northern region.
 Recovery efforts began immediately, though the remote location of the citadel atop a 3,000-foot mountain complicated the transport of survivors to local hospitals.
 Witnesses described a scene of absolute chaos where security personnel appeared unable or unwilling to manage the swelling numbers of attendees.